 - Full analysis: Jimmy Vesey signs with the Maple Leafs: one year, $900k

-This is one struck as us odd considering Vesey can’t provide center cover, isn’t a defensive presence or a penalty killer, and isn’t overly physical or fast (Note: the Leafs do employ his father on their scouting staff).
+This is one struck as us odd considering Vesey can’t provide center cover, isn’t a defensive presence, and isn’t overly physical or fast (Note: the Leafs do employ his father on their scouting staff).
 That said, he is big (6’3), can score some, and he should be hungry to keep his career in the league alive.
 It’s the type of signing that felt like it should be more of a PTO favour than anything else, but the contract can be waived and stashed in the minors (or off the active roster, depending on whether there’s an AHL season) if it doesn’t work out.
 We may also see a whole new set of “taxi squad” rules depending on the circumstances of the NHL’s 2020-21 season.
 Vesey did score 15+ goals three times in New York and the Leafs just lost two 20-goal secondary scorers in Kapanen and Johnsson.
 Perhaps the Leafs like the idea of putting him to work with their skills development staff — skating consultant Barb Underhill, in particular — in the months of on-ice sessions that will take place before the season eventually gets underway.

 Overall Grade (incomplete): B